exo-addons/jwt-authentication/README.md

 Available properties are :

 - exo.jwt.issuer : the issuer (sender) of the JWT token.
 This value must exactly match the "iss" field in the jwt token.
 Default value : exo.base.url
 - exo.jwt.audience : the target audience (receiver) of the JWT token.
-This value must exactly match the "aud" field in the jwt token
+This value must exactly match the "aud" field in the jwt token.
+Default value : exo.base.url
 - exo.jwt.publicKeyUrl : the url of the public certificate allowing to verify the JWT signature.
 Certificate can be local (file://path/to/the/cert), or remote (https://url/to/the/cert)
 - exo.jwt.header : the header in which the token is.
 Default value : "Authorization"
 - exo.jwt.parameter : the url parameter in which the token is.
 No default value.
 If exo.jwt.header is filled, this parameter is ignored.
 If this option is used, the "Bearer " string is not necessary